-- Refer to the Recommendations for Fuel Systems in this chapter for recommended fuel cleanliness levels and guidelines. - Refer to the machine Operation and Maintenance Manual for the required maintenance for all machine compartments. - When you add oil to a machine, use adequate filtration in order to clean the oil to meet the targets provided in Table 43. - Perform scheduled S·O·S Services Oil Analysis for contamination in order to maintain the recommended ISO cleanliness level of fill and machine fluids.
-Refer to the S·O·S Oil Analysis section in this Special Publication.
+- Refer to "Cleanliness Standards for Machine Systems". - Refer to the machine Operation and Maintenance Manual for the required maintenance for all machine compartments. - When you add oil to a machine, use adequate filtration to clean the oil to meet the targets provided in Table 44.

+- Perform scheduled S·O·S Services Oil Analysis for contamination to maintain the recommended "ISO" cleanliness level of fill and machine fluids.
+Refer to Special Publication, SEBU6250, "Caterpillar Machine Fluids Recommendations"S·O·S Services Oil Analysis.
 The particle count analysis can be performed by your Cat dealer.
 Particle count can be conducted during the scheduled S·O·S Services Oil Analysis for the compartment.
-Extra oil samples are not required for the particle count sampling.

-- Use only coolants that are recommended by Cat for your machine.
+Extra oil samples are not required for the particle count sampling. - Use only coolants that are recommended by Cat for your machine.
 Follow the recommended maintenance procedure for the cooling system in the Operation and Maintenance Manual for your machine. - Maintain the engine air filters and air intake system to avoid unwanted contaminant ingression. - Follow contamination control practices for the shop area, component/machine disassembly areas, parts, shop tools, test setups, test areas, storage areas and waste collection areas, Keep components clean during inspection, assembly, testing, and filling machines with clean fluids.
 Good practices will enhance component life and reduce downtime associated with contaminants.
 Your Cat dealer can provide details on proper contamination processes and practices. - Follow contamination control practices for the workplace and for the worksite.
 Maintaining clean oil fill fluids saves time and effort and ensures that fill fluids are at the proper cleanliness levels. - Use properly designed and maintained bulk storage fluids tanks. - Protect the fluids storage tanks from dirt and water entry by using 4 μm or less absolute efficiency breathers with the ability to remove water. - Keep the areas around the tanks filler necks clean of debris and water. - Drain the storage tanks from water and sediments frequently.
 The draining schedule depends on use of proper inlet and outlet filters, the use of 4 μm breathers with the ability to remove water, and following recommended contamination control practices.
-Based on the contamination control program followed, and/or on the fuel supplier recommendations, the storage tank draining schedule may be as frequent as daily until no water is present, and then can be extended to longer periods. - Install and maintain a properly designed and grounded filtration system.
+Based on the contamination control program followed, and/or on the fuel supplier recommendations, the storage tank draining schedule may be as frequent as daily until no water is present, and then can be extended to longer periods.

+- Install and maintain a properly designed and grounded filtration system.
 Filtration should include at the entry and at the dispensing point.
 Continuous bulk filtration may be required to ensure that dispensed oils meet the cleanliness target. - Cover, protect, and ensure cleanliness of all connection hoses, fittings, and dispensing nozzles.